Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 #### Player Key Press Trigger

-- When a character model has sounds configured, pressing the `Quack` key in-game will trigger a sound
+- When a character model has sounds configured, pressing the `Quack` key (F1) in-game will trigger a sound
 - Only sounds tagged with `"normal"` will be played
 - Randomly selects one sound from all sounds tagged with `"normal"`
 - Only player characters respond to key presses, pets do not trigger
 - When playing a sound, it also creates an AI sound, allowing other AIs to hear the player's sound
+- **Sound Interrupt Mechanism**: Player key press triggered sounds share the same interrupt group with AI automatic triggered sounds (`"normal"` and `"surprise"` tags), newly played sounds will interrupt sounds playing in the same group

 #### AI Automatic Trigger

 - AI will automatically trigger sounds with corresponding tags based on game state
 - `"normal"`: Triggered during AI normal state
 - `"surprise"`: Triggered during AI surprise state
-- `"death"`: Triggered during AI death state
+- **Sound Interrupt Mechanism**: AI automatic triggered sounds (`"normal"` and `"surprise"` tags) share the same interrupt group with player key press triggered sounds, newly played sounds will interrupt sounds playing in the same group
 - `"trigger_on_hurt"`: Automatically plays when the character takes damage (applies to all character types)
+  - **Sound Interrupt Mechanism**: If a hurt sound is already playing, the new hurt sound will be skipped to avoid duplicate playback
 - `"idle"`: Characters with automatic playback enabled will automatically play idle sounds at random intervals
-- `"trigger_on_death"`: Automatically plays when the character dies (applies to all character types)
   - Play interval can be configured in `IdleAudioConfig.json`
   - Default interval is 30-45 seconds (random)
   - Will not play when the character is dead
   - Which character types are allowed to automatically play can be controlled through `EnableIdleAudio` and `AICharacterEnableIdleAudio` configurations
   - By default, AI characters and pets are allowed to automatically play, while player characters are not (can be enabled through configuration)
+- `"trigger_on_death"`: Automatically plays when the character dies (applies to all character types)
+  - **Sound Interrupt Mechanism**: Before playing the death sound, all currently playing sounds will be stopped, then the death sound will play
 - If a sound with the specified tag doesn't exist, the original game event will be used (no fallback to other tags)

 #### Footstep Trigger